Murder of Ng Gee Seh

-On 28 December 1995, 82-year-old opium addict Ng Gee Seh (黄于成 Huáng Yúchéng), alias Ng Ee Seng, was found murdered in his flat at North Bridge Road, Singapore.
+On 28 December 1995, 82-year-old opium addict Ng Gee Seh (黄于成 (Huáng Yúchéng, N̂g Î-sêng)), alias Ng Ee Seng, was found murdered in his flat at North Bridge Road, Singapore.
 Ng, who worked as a ragpicker, was slashed to death on the neck by his attacker, who surrendered himself days after the brutal killing.
-The Malaysian-born suspect, Ong Teng Siew (王廷守 Wáng Tíngshǒu), stated that he was suffering from intoxication of alcohol and opium and was also provoked by alleged insults from Ng leading to his homicide.
+The Malaysian-born suspect, Ong Teng Siew (王廷守 (Wáng Tíngshǒu, Ông Têng-siú)), stated that he was suffering from intoxication of alcohol and opium and was also provoked by alleged insults from Ng leading to his homicide.

 Ong's defence was rejected and he was found guilty of murder and sentenced to death in August 1996.
 While pending his appeal against his conviction and sentence, Ong was found to be suffering from Darier's disease, a rare skin disorder which could also lead to psychiatric problems to those with the disease.
 A re-trial was granted in 1998, and Ong's sentence was commuted to life imprisonment after the courts agreed to downgrade Ong's murder conviction to manslaughter on the grounds of diminished responsibility.